Palmerston North: Internet and telephone

 Fibre to the premises is being deployed in Palmerston North as part of the Government's Ultra-Fast Broadband programme.
 As of June 2018, the fibre roll-out in the city is 94 percent complete, with a 42.2 percent uptake rate.

 Water and sewage

 The majority of Palmerston North's water supply is drawn from the Turitea Stream, in the Tararua Range south of the city.
 The supply is supplemented by four artesian wells, at Papaioea Park, Takaro Park, Keith Street and Roberts Line.
 The waterworks first opened in 1889 and was extended in 1906, but the first sewers, septic tanks and filter beds not until 1907.
 The first sewage works was at Maxwells Line.
-Sewage is now treated at the nearby Tōtara Road, before discharge to the river.
+Sewage is now treated at the nearby Tōtara Road, before discharging to the river.
 An upgrade is being planned to reduce pollution.

 Transport

 Palmerston North is a significant road and rail junction.
 As such, it is an important distribution hub for the Central and lower North Island, with many freight distribution centres based here.